-So, two different Galapagos tips are expected.
+So, two different Galapagos tips are generally expected.
 One to your guide, and the other to be divided between captain and crew.
-As a very general guideline expect to pay $10-15 per guest per day to a guide, and an additional $10-20 per guest per day for the crew.
+As a very general guideline expect to pay $10-15 per guest per day to your guide, plus an additional $20-50 per guest per day to be split among the captain and crew.

 Consider these values as a guideline only.
-At the more luxurious end of Galapagos cruises up to 50% extra may be more suitable.
+At the more luxurious end of Galapagos cruises, higher values may be suggested by the yacht operator.
 If you have made a particular friend on the crew (a bar man or a panga driver who has been extra friendly or helpful) then by all means slip an extra tip into his hand as you bid farewell.